camunda/camunda-docs/docs/components/modeler/bpmn/error-events/error-events.md

 instance.

 It is not possible to define multiple error catch events with the same `errorCode` in a single scope.
-It is also not permitted to have multiple error catch events without an `errorCode` in a single scope.
-The deployment gets rejected in these cases.
+It is also not permitted to have multiple error catch-all events in a single scope.
 However, it is possible to define both an error catch event referencing an error with a particular `errorCode` and an error catch-all event within the same scope.
 When this happens, the error catch event that matches the `errorCode` is prioritized.

 Error boundary events and error event subprocesses must be interrupting.
 This means the process instance will not